natcap/invest.users-guide/source/fisheries.rst

 Sample Models
 -------------

 Four sample models are included with the InVEST Fisheries model, but it is expected that the user will customize the model to suit their own species or region as needed.
 The following sections provide guidance on how to customize the model, and give examples from the four sample models.
 The four sample models exist as parameter sets the user can input to the InVEST model.
 For more information on the parameterization of the Dungeness crab model, as well as an application of the model, see Toft et al. 2013.
-For the Lobster model used in the Belize case study, see Arkema et al. *in press* and Toft et al. *in prep* (available upon request).
-The Lobster model was parameterized by fitting to time-series of catch and catch-per-unit-effort (CPUE).
+For the Spiny lobster model used in the Belize case study, see Arkema et al. *in press* and Toft et al. *in prep* (available upon request).
+The Spiny lobster model was parameterized by fitting to time-series of catch and catch-per-unit-effort (CPUE).
 In situations where parameters are uncertain (in particular, recruitment parameters), fitting the model to available catch data is one way to get estimates of these parameters (see Arkema et al. *in press*).
 This must be done outside InVEST.

 Guidance
 --------